signalfx/splunk-otel-java/profiler/README.md

 [otel.javaagent 2021-09-28 18:17:04:246 +0000] [main] INFO <snip> - -----------------------
 ```

-### What about this escape hatch?

-If the escape hatch becomes active, it will log with `com.splunk.opentelemetry.profiler.RecordingEscapeHatch`
-(you can grep for this in the logs).
-You may also look for `"** THIS WILL RESULT IN LOSS OF PROFILING DATA **"`
-as a big hint that things are not well.

-You may need to free up some disk space and/or give the JVM more resources.

 ### What if I'm on an unsupported JVM?

 If your JVM does not support JFR, the profiler logs a warning at startup with the